ricmclaughlin/ricmclaughlin.github.com/_posts/2022-12-13-aws-storage-gateway.md

 - Stored - store it local then async backed; 32 volumes of 16TB each = 512 TB; stores backups as EBS snapshots

 [Tape Gateway](https://docs.aws.amazon.com/storagegateway/latest/tgw/WhatIsStorageGateway.html) - Each Gateway-VTL presents a backup application with an industry-standard iSCSI-VTL (Virtual Tape Library) consisting of a virtual media changer and tape drives that can hold up to 1PB.
+Individual files are not accessible via S3 - you have to download the entire tape.

 - Virtual tape libraries - S3 backed; 1500 tapes; instantaneous retrieval; 1 PB

 - Virtual tape shelf - Glacier backed; unlimited tapes; 24 hour retrieval